CHG Shapley: Efficient Data Valuation and Selection towards Trustworthy Machine Learning: Efficient Data valuation

 \subsection{CHG Score as a Utility Function for Subset Model Performance}

 The opacity of $U(S)$, or the fact that $U(S)$ can only be obtained after training a model on $S$, renders marginal contribution-based data valuation algorithms such as Data Shapley \citep{zou2019datashapley}, Beta Shapley \citep{kwon2022beta}, Data Banzhaf \citep{jia2023banzhaf}, AME \citep{lin2022measuring}, and LOO (leave-one-out error) time-consuming and computationally intensive.

-On the contrary, if we can determine the model's accuracy on $S$ without training on it, or even derive the expression for $U(S)$ in terms of $S$, then we can significantly reduce the model training time and expedite the calculation of each data's value.
+On the contrary, if we can determine the model's performance on $S$ without training on it \citep{r1,r2}, or even derive the expression for $U(S)$ in terms of $S$, then we may significantly reduce the model training time and expedite the calculation of each data's value.
 To achieve this, we first investigate the impact of training the model using a subset of data $S$.

-Here we focus on the model training process.
-Assuming that in the current iteration, the model parameters are denoted by $\theta$.
-We use $f(\theta) := \frac{1}{N}\sum_{i\in N} f(i;\theta)$ to represent the loss function of the neural network across the entire training dataset.
-A smaller loss indicates higher model accuracy on the training dataset.
+The objective of model training is to minimize training loss while ensuring generalization \citep{Zhang2017rethinking} through an appropriate dataset, sufficient data quantity, model complexity, and regularization techniques, etc. Once the dataset, model architecture, regularization techniques, and other methods that ensure generalization are established, the goal with all training data is to minimize training loss as much as possible.
+Therefore, in our study, the utility function is defined as the degree of decrease in training loss.